 that at some point Christ watched and learned from His Father.
 The only time mentioned

-in the Bible that this time could take place was during the Old Testament period.
+in the Bible that this took place was during the Old Testament period.
+Not only was

-Not only was Christ inspiring the writers, being the Word of God (John 1:1), but
+Christ inspiring the writers, being the Word of God (John 1:1), but also had part

-also had part in His Father's work, Christ was learning while at His Father's side,
+in His Father's work, Christ was learning while at His Father's side, "then I (Christ)

 Jesus directs us to do the will of His Father and our Father "For whoever does the will of God, this one is my brother, and my sister and my mother."
 (Mark 3:35).
-All these messages listed were to reveal the Father, plus His Father's name to us "And I made Your name known to them and I will make it known, that the love with which You loved Me may be in them, and I in them."
+All these messages listed were to reveal the Father, plus His Father's name to man "And I made Your name known to them and I will make it known, that the love with which You loved Me may be in them, and I in them."
 (John 17:26), "...but I will reveal the Father plainly to you."
 (John 16:25).
-The apostles must have clearly received this message "who gave Himself for our sins, so that He might deliver us out of the present evil age, according to the will of our God and Father, to whom be the glory forever and ever, Amen."
+The apostles must have clearly received this message, "who gave Himself for our sins, so that He might deliver us out of the present evil age, according to the will of our God and Father, to whom be the glory forever and ever, Amen."
 (Galatians 1:4,5) "And every tongue should confess that Jesus Christ is Lord to the glory of the Father."
 (1Philippians 2:11).
-And His Son is making sure we give His Father the glory He justly deserves.
+And His Son is making sure we give His Father the glory He justly deserves by recording God's words.
 "I am Jehovah, that is My name; and I will not give My glory to another..."
 (Isaiah 42:8).
 We are His glory, along with all His creations, including the system that balances all things.
-We are the exception to this balance, we are given free will, for the purpose of expressing our love for our God, Jehovah, and His Son.
+We are the exception to this balance; we are given free will, for the purpose of choosing to expressing our love for our God, Jehovah, and for His Son, the Messiah, Jesus.